rmpestano/jakartaee-examples/servlet/webServlet/README.md

-# An injected ApplicationMap example
+# A @WebServlet example

-This example demonstrates how to use the @ApplicationMap annotation into a bean.
+This example demonstrates how to use the @WebServlet on a Servlet class.